odrans/S3COM/README.md

 # Satellite Simulator and Sandbox for Cloud Observation and Modelling (S3COM)

-S3COM is a satellite simulator and retrieval sandbox tool for cloud studies.
-It provides satellite observations and cloud products based on high-resolution modelling outputs.
+A satellite simulator and retrieval sandbox tool for cloud studies.

 The main goals of S3COM are:
 - providing realistic satellite measurements consistent with model outputs